 Who is eligible under the Memorandum?

-Instructions for Canadian citizens may be found on this website and for Croatian citizens at http://www.cic.gc.ca/english/work/iec/index.asp.
+Instructions for Croatian citizens may be found at: http://www.cic.gc.ca/english/work/iec/index.asp.

 For additional information, Croatian or Canadian citizens may contact the Ministry of Foreign Affairs and European Integration:

 Embassy of the Republic of Croatia in Canada